 What are the key compliance points in Nepal?

-Employment contracts, labor law adherence, social security contributions, proper taxation, visa approvals for foreign workers.
+Employment contracts, labour law adherence, social security contributions, proper taxation, visa approvals for foreign workers.